Secretoglobin: Classification

 The family was classified by sequence homology into 6 subfamilies in 2006.
-The human and mouse genomes only contain the first three families, per an 2011 update.
+The human and mouse genomes only contain the first three families, per a 2011 update.
 Not every family is monophyletic.

 Rat prostatein (rat prostatic steroid binding protein) is a three component, tetrameric protein complex built from three lipophilin-like genes in groups 2 and 3.
 Some sources describe it as the ortholog of lipophilin.

 Extra subfamilies

 Subfamilies 4 and 6 were originally described as found in human and mice, but they are now treated as duplicates of existing groups.
 Subfamily 5 is found in neither to begin with.

 Subfamily 4 formerly included what is now known as group 1B and 2B as group 4A.
 Pairs of 1B/2B (ABP) genes are arranged head-to-head on the chromosome into "modules" that have been independently duplicated.

 Subfamily 6 was supposed to include human and rat RYD5, now reassigned Scgb1c1.

 Fel d 1 was supposed to be put into two subfamilies: chain 1 in subfamily 4, and chain 2 in subfamily 5.
 Although it is not mentioned in the 2011 update, InterPro matches suggest that CH1 is similar to 1B and CH2 is similar to 2B.
 Extra computational research confirms the similarity, invalidating subfamilies 4 and 5 fully.